OfficeDev/Microsoft-Teams-Samples/samples/graph-chat-lifecycle/csharp/README.md

 # Chat LifeCycle Application

-This sample illustrates Lifecycle of chat in Teams (Creating chat, adding members with all scenarios, deleting member).
+This sample application illustrates the lifecycle management of chats in Microsoft Teams, leveraging Microsoft Graph APIs to create chats, add and remove members, and demonstrate various scenarios.
+Developed in C#, it includes features such as tab integration, adaptive cards, and a welcome card, along with comprehensive setup instructions for registration, tunneling, and deployment using the Teams Toolkit for Visual Studio.

 ## Included Features
 * Tabs